2023 Scholarships and Application Forms are available NOW!!!!

 Carter-Sink Memorial Scholarship

 The Carter-Sink Memorial Scholarship was established in 2012 to honor the memory of Clifton Carter and Mitchell Sink with the purpose of affording an outstanding male soccer player from Fort Mill High School the opportunity to continue his education after high school.
-A $500 scholarship is awarded annually to a qualified male soccer player at Fort Mill High School.
+A scholarship up to $1000 is awarded annually to a qualified male soccer player at Fort Mill High School.

 The Dalton Evans Memorial Scholarship memorializes the life of Dalton Evans, a Fort Mill High School graduate who was a friend to all, stranger to none; and above all was dedicated to his family.
-Proudly established in 2018 by his family, the $1000 annual scholarship will be awarded to a Fort Mill High School graduating senior who shares Dalton’s enthusiasm for the outdoors.
+Proudly established in 2018 by his family, the $1000 annual scholarship will be awarded to a Catawba Ridge High School, Fort Mill High School, or Nation Ford High School graduating senior who shares Dalton’s enthusiasm for the outdoors.

 Harold (Mac) and Phoebe McCallum Scholarship

 Established by a former student in 1993, this scholarship honors Mac and Phoebe McCallum, who helped shape the lives of countless students with a combined 53 years of teaching.
-This fund awards two $2,000 scholarships annually, to one student at Fort Mill High School and one at Nation Ford High School.
+This fund awards three $2,000 scholarships annually, to one student at Fort Mill High School, one at Nation Ford High School and one at Catawba Ridge High School.
 Preference will be given toward, but not limited to, the pursuit of agriculture, business, or education.

 Hugh White Memorial Scholarship